k3s-io/docs/docs/installation/private-registry.md

 Containerd has an implicit "default endpoint" for all registries.
 The default endpoint is always tried as a last resort, even if there are other endpoints listed for that registry in `registries.yaml`.
+Rewrites are not applied to pulls against the default endpoint.
 For example, when pulling `registry.example.com:5000/rancher/mirrored-pause:3.6`, containerd will use a default endpoint of `https://registry.example.com:5000/v2`.
 * The default endpoint for `docker.io` is `https://index.docker.io/v2`.
 * The default endpoint for all other registries is `https://<REGISTRY>/v2`, where `<REGISTRY>` is the registry hostname and optional port.